 - Wistful Amnesia: On some level, Ladybug senses that something's changed.
 She simply can't pin down the precise source of that nagging discontent.

-- With All Due Respect: Adrien says this several times while talking to the Principal.
+- With All Due Respect: Adrien says this while talking to the Principal.
 His internal narration only underscores this further, saying 'disregarding that the man before him was far from deserving of any respect at this point.'

 - Wounded Gazelle Gambit: Directly namedropped when Lila slaps herself to make it look like Alya attacked her.